 The student’s home university will provide the Learning Agreement form.
-The LA needs to be approved and signed by the International Coordinator of the student’s host faculty at UTA upon arrival in Tampere.
+The LA needs to be approved and signed by the international mobility coordinator of the student’s host faculty at Tampere University upon arrival in Tampere.

 How to get my LA signed?

-To confirm your study programme upon your arrival, please ask the International Coordinator at your host faculty to sign your Learning Agreement.
-If your home university also requires the Erasmus Institutional Coordinator's signature, bring your LA to the International Office (Main Building, Room A129) thereafter.
+To confirm your study programme upon your arrival, please ask the international mobility coordinator at your host faculty to sign your Learning Agreement.
+If your home university also requires the Erasmus+ Institutional Coordinator's signature, bring your LA to the International Office (Main Building, Room A129) thereafter.

-At the end of the exchange period, after passing the agreed course units, ask the International Coordinator at your host faculty to sign your Learning Agreement.
-After that, if your home university also requires the Erasmus Institutional Coordinator’s signature, bring it to the International Office.
+At the end of the exchange period, after passing the agreed course units, ask the international mobility coordinator at your host faculty to sign your Learning Agreement.
+After that, if your home university also requires the Erasmus+ Institutional Coordinator’s signature, bring it to the International Office.

 Please allow a couple of days for the process.
-Coordinators of International Education of the Centre for International Education are also authorized to sign the Learning Agreement on behalf of the Erasmus Institutional Coordinator.
+Coordinators of International Mobility Services are also authorised to sign the Learning Agreement on behalf of the Erasmus+ Institutional Coordinator.

-Whereas the ECTS Learning Agreement is compulsory for Erasmus students, UTA encourages also other students to fill in a corresponding agreement on their studies and have it signed by the International Coordinator of their host faculty upon arrival.
+Whereas the ECTS Learning Agreement is compulsory for Erasmus+ students, Tampere University encourages also other students to fill in a corresponding agreement on their studies and have it signed by the international mobility coordinator of their host faculty upon arrival.
 The student’s home university may have their own, specific form for this purpose.
-Alternatively, the Study Programme form of UTA can be used.
+Alternatively, the Study Programme form of Tampere University can be used.